Resources

 Published

-Many businesses rely on SMS as a preferred communication channel, especially when they need to reach contacts quickly.
+Many businesses rely on short message service (SMS) as a preferred communication channel, especially when they need to reach contacts quickly.

 One of the biggest benefits of text message marketing is how easy it is to implement.
 There’s no need for a complicated setup or a major system overhaul.